 Christopher is a Yorta Yorta man from Cummeroogunja from the Murray River region.
 As Cultural Educator for Lower Eastern NSW he provides support for the training of GP registrars in Aboriginal and Torres Strait Islander health by implementing key priority areas in the GP Synergy Aboriginal and Torres Strait Islander Health Strategic Plan.
+Christopher is the coordinator of the Diploma in Practice Management for Aboriginal Medical Services.
 He has extensive experience in the ACCHS sector and practice management.
 Working directly with key stakeholders in the ACCHS sector Christopher is also the unit’s contact for marketing and practice management support.

 Vicki Cosgrove | Cultural Educator (Hunter, Manning and Central Coast)